Project-MONAI/MONAI/docs/source/config_syntax.md

 The support is provided by [Python Fire](https://github.com/google/python-fire), please make sure the optional dependency is installed, for example, using `pip install monai[fire]` or `pip install fire`.

+## Recommendations
+- Both `YAML` and `JSON` are supported, but the advanced features of these formats are not supported.
+- Using meaningful names for the configuration elements can improve the readability.
+- While it is possible to build complex configurations with the bundle syntax, simple structures with sparse uses of expressions or references are preferred.
+- For `$import <module>` in the configuration, please make sure there are instructions for the users to install the `<module>` if it is not a (optional) dependency of MONAI.